-CH1205: Introduction to Chemistry
+CH1205: Introduction to General, Organic, and Biochemistry

-This course is designed for the student without a chemistry background.
-It includes: chemical symbols and formulas, atomic theory, equation writing and balancing, chemical nomenclature, calculations involving chemical formula, heats of reactions, the chemistry of solutions; acids, bases, and salts, and a brief introduction to organic chemistry, physical chemistry, analytical and biochemistry.
+This course is designed for the student only needing one semester of chemistry.
+Students majoring in a natural science, engineering, or planning on medical school should take CH1505 instead.
+This course includes: chemical symbols and formulas, atomic theory, equation writing and balancing, chemical nomenclature, calculations involving chemical formula, heats of reactions, the chemistry of solutions; acids, bases, and salts, and an introduction to organic chemistry, physical chemistry, analytical and biochemistry.
 Restrictions: Not open to chemistry majors.
-EduKan course number: CH176

-Student must have writing level of English Composition I.
+Lab Hours 2 Lecture Hours 3 Clinical Hours 0 Tiered Course Indicator Prerequisites Student must have writing level of English Composition I. KRSN CHM1030 KRSN Requirements INTRODUCTION TO CHEMISTRY

-CHM1030

-INTRODUCTION TO CHEMISTRY